ForNeVeR/Todosaurus/README.md

    - the issue title,
    - the issue text (pattern `${GITHUB_CODE_URL}` will be automatically replaced by the link to the line of code containing the TODO comment).
 8. Click the **Create Issue** button.
 An issue will be created, you'll receive a notification, and the code will be updated to have a link to the issue.

+If you have some advanced usage scenarios, do not hesitate to leave your feedback at [the issue tracker][issues].

 Documentation
 -------------